The sanctuary is open for worship. Masks required.

 Almighty; from thence he shall come to judge the quick and the dead.
 We believe in the Holy Ghost; the holy catholic church; the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.
 Amen.

 Presbytery envisioned a Presbyterian Church on the Southside of Atlanta.
-Fifty charter members began meeting in its first home on Lee Street on January 5, 1964.
+Forty-four charter members began meeting in its first home on Lee Street on January 5, 1964.
 The first Sunday School was held in March.
 On April 5, 1964, the Morrow Presbyterian Church was declared a duly constituted congregation of the Presbyterian Church under Atlanta Presbytery.
 The first Session was elected and met on April 12th, and the Rev. Frank C. Havlicek was installed as the first Pastor on May 10th.

 The congregation soon outgrew its home on Lee Street and the 108 members began planning for a new church building in October, 1965.
 Ground was broken in April 1968, and the first service was held in the new facilities at 6171 Huie Drive on February 23, 1969.